surrealdb/crud-bench/README.md

-  -c, --clients <CLIENTS>    Number of concurrent clients [default: 1] -t, --threads <THREADS>    Number of concurrent threads per client [default: 1] -s, --samples <SAMPLES>    Number of samples to be created, read, updated, and deleted -h, --help                 Print help
+  -c, --clients <CLIENTS>    Number of concurrent clients [default: 1] -t, --threads <THREADS>    Number of concurrent threads per client [default: 1] -s, --samples <SAMPLES>    Number of samples to be created, read, updated, and deleted -r, --random               Generate the keys in a pseudo-randomized order -h, --help                 Print help
 ```